core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #discovery-introspection title="Group Observation Discovery with Server Introspection"}

 For example, a network sniffer could offer sending such a request when unknown multicast notifications are seen in the network.
-Consequently, it can associate those notifications with a URI, or decrypt them if member of the correct OSCORE group.
+Consequently, it can associate those notifications with a URI, or decrypt them if it is member of the correct OSCORE group.

 # Pseudo-Code for Rough Counting of Clients # {#appendix-pseudo-code-counting}

 This appendix provides a description in pseudo-code of the two algorithms used for the rough counting of active observers, as defined in {{sec-rough-counting}}.

-In particular, {{appendix-pseudo-code-counting-client}} describes the algorithm for the client side, while {{appendix-pseudo-code-counting-client-constrained}} describes an optimized version for constrained clients.
+In particular, {{appendix-pseudo-code-counting-client}} describes the algorithm for the client side and {{appendix-pseudo-code-counting-client-constrained}} describes an optimized version for constrained clients.
 Finally, {{appendix-pseudo-code-counting-server}} describes the algorithm for the server side.

 ## Client Side # {#appendix-pseudo-code-counting-client}